DavidFW1960/bom-weather-card/README.md

 ~~~~

 3. Add the card definition:  There are required / optional and flag entries.
-NOTE: My entries show a mix of the FTP Component sensors and this platform's sensors.
+NOTE: My entries show a mix of the FTP Component sensors and this platform's sensors. **All my values refer to Gosford entities..
+You will need to edit these to match your sensors names.**

 Required entries must be present
 in your configuration.
-The card will not work at all if any of these lines are missing.
+The card will not work at all if any of these lines are missing. **EDIT gosford to match your observations/forecasts**
 ~~~~
           - type: custom:bom-weather-card
             title: BOM Weather